Dyrits/WEB-DEVELOPMENT-CAREER-PATH/10 - Building Front-end Applications with React/Random Color Picker/README.md

-# Authorization Form
+# Random Color Picker

 ## More about this project

 ### Related course
 [CODE]CADEMY PRO | WEB DEVELOPMENT CAREER PATH: 10.
-Building Front-end Applications with React React Components
+Building Front-end Applications with React Components Interacting

 ### Description of the project by [CODE]CADEMY PRO
-A client just called you to say that they love their new website!
-There’s only one problem: they don’t like how their contact page displays their personal information for all to see.
+In this project, we’ll build a program that helps designers think of new color schemes.

-They’ve asked you to hide their website’s contact page behind a password form.
-In this project, you’ll accomplish this by using a React component to set up a simple authorization layer.
+Our program will set the screen’s background to a random color.
+Clicking a button will refresh to a new, random color.
+[Random generators](https://en.wikipedia.org/wiki/Oblique_Strategies) are a well-known tool for breaking a creative rut.

 Let’s get started!

 ### Technologies | Libraries | Frameworks | Tools
 - JavaScript